Jury Awards $72 Million in Talcum Powder Lawsuit

 In a 2013 lawsuit, a Sioux Falls, South Dakota, jury determined that Johnson & Johnson's products contributed to the woman's ovarian cancer, but did not award damages.
 She too had used the talcum powder products for feminine hygiene for more than 30 years.

 Our class action lawyers are currently investigating claims on behalf of women who believe their ovarian cancer is a result of using talcum powder products.
-We can help you get the compensation you deserve for your suffering.
+An injury lawyer may be able to help you get the compensation you deserve for your suffering.